 An easy guide to cervical screening

-This is a picture leaflet for women with a learning disability to tell them about having a cervical screening test.
-You can read or download this leaflet in PDF format on the NHS website.
+This is a leaflet with pictures about cervical screening for women with a learning disability.
+You can read or download this leaflet in PDF format on the Gov.UK website.

 You can find and download these all from the Macmillan website.